Family and Medical Leave (FMLA)

 Reasons for FMLA Leave

-Family and medical leave may be taken for one or more of the following reasons:
+Family and medical leave may be taken for any reason permitted by law, including one or more of the following reasons:

 - The birth of the employee’s child or placement of a child with the employee for adoption or foster care; or